-- For rocks which do not cover (islets), see clause 5.4.2. - All Underwater/Awash Rock features should be encoded using one of the above combinations of attributes. - For guidance regarding the population of the complex attribute vertical uncertainty, see clause 3.7.1.3 (Quality of Bathymetric Data). - Where Underwater/Awash Rock is encoded, there must be no Sounding feature encoded coincident. - For area rock and coral reef features, see clause 12.1.1. - When a group of rocks is surrounded by a danger line, each rock should be encoded as a separate Underwater/Awash Rock feature covered by an obstruction area feature (Obstruction see clause 13.6). - If it is required to encode an Underwater/Awash Rock feature where the attribute value of sounding is populated with an empty (null) value, but the source information indicates the depth of the feature is within the range of the surrounding depth area, the value exposition of sounding = 1 (within the range of the surrounding depth area) must be populated in order to avoid the unnecessary display of isolated danger symbols in ECDIS.
+- The attribute display uncertainties is a cartographic attribute intended to reduce screen clutter in some ECDIS display settings by limiting the display of the horizontal position accuracies of a sounding to those considered by the encoder to be important to the mariner, and is mandatory for all Underwater/Awash Rock of depth 30 metres or less.
+Factors to be considered in populating this attribute include depth in relation to the general nature of the seabed, proximity to other dangers, intention of the ENC, proximity to routes taken by vessels, and the types of vessels intended to utilise the ENC. - Where Underwater/Awash Rock is encoded, there must be no Sounding feature encoded coincident. - For area rock and coral reef features, see clause 12.1.1. - When a group of rocks is surrounded by a danger line, each rock should be encoded as a separate Underwater/Awash Rock feature covered by an obstruction area feature (Obstruction see clause 13.6). - If it is required to encode an Underwater/Awash Rock feature where the attribute value of sounding is populated with an empty (null) value, but the source information indicates the depth of the feature is within the range of the surrounding depth area, the value exposition of sounding = 1 (within the range of the surrounding depth area) must be populated in order to avoid the unnecessary display of isolated danger symbols in ECDIS.